Balsamic roasted brussels sprouts are the TASTIEST way to enjoy them. With crispy peels and toasty, caramelized bits!

-Can I use roasted brussel sprouts in my meal prep?
+Can I use brussels sprouts in my meal prep?
 Sure!
-Be warned that they won’t smell very good, but they still taste great!
+Be warned that they won't smell very good, but they still taste great!
 You can store roasted brussel sprouts in the fridge for up to 4 days.
 Reheat until steaming hot.

-What are some other ways I can flavor my brussels sprouts?
-I love that brussels sprouts go well with so many flavors.
+What are some other ways I can flavor them?
 Here are some ideas to try: